zama-ai/concrete/docs/tutorial/direct_circuits.md

 # Direct Circuits

 {% hint style="warning" %}
-Direct circuits are still experimental, and it's very easy to shoot yourself in the foot (e.g., no overflow checks, no type coercion) while using them so utilize them with care.
+Direct circuits are still experimental.
+It is very easy to shoot yourself in the foot (e.g., no overflow checks, no type coercion) while using direct circuits, so utilize them with care.
 {% endhint %}

-For some applications, data types of inputs, intermediate values and outputs are known (e.g., for manipulating bytes, you would want to use uint8).
-For such cases, using inputsets to determine bounds are not necessary, or even error-prone.
-Therefore, another interface for defining such circuits, is introduced:
+For some applications, data types of inputs, intermediate values, and outputs are known (e.g., for manipulating bytes, you would want to use uint8).
+Using inputsets to determine bounds in these cases are not necessary, or even error-prone.
+Therefore, another interface for defining such circuits is introduced:

 ```python
 from concrete import fhe